moosefz/leetcode-hackerrank/JavaScript/README.md

 # leetcode-hackerrank
-Code for leetcode/hackerrank problems - completed using JavaScript.
+Code for leetcode/hackerrank problems - completed using JavaScrip and Java.